leoloso/PoP-API-WP/README.md

 Log in to the WordPress admin panel and go to Settings => General (`wp-admin/options-general.php`).
 There, remove the `/wp` bit from the Site Address (URL) input and save.

-### Setting-up environment variables

-If needed, create file `config/.env` (and other more specific files, following [Symfony's Dotenv component](https://symfony.com/doc/current/components/dotenv.html)'s instructions) including all required environment variables for the application.
-These files, containing environment information, must not be saved under version control.
+**4. Set-up application options**

+Upon installation, the Composer script will create file `config/.env` including default values for application options (passed as environment variables).
+You can further edit this file, or even create more specific ones (following [Symfony's Dotenv component](https://symfony.com/doc/current/components/dotenv.html)'s file hierarchy).
+-->
 ## Installed Components

-This bootstrapper the WordPress version of the following PoP components:
+This bootstrapper will install the WordPress version of the following PoP components:

 - [Posts](https://github.com/getpop/posts)
 - [Users](https://github.com/getpop/users)